ddavness/alpha-utils/README.md

 ### Installation:

-Just download and use.
+Just download from the Releases page and use.
 It's that simple!

 ### Usage: